ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-15-perlin-noise.md

 ## 3d Perlin Noise

 For 3d we'll implement the readable version with nested loops again.
-It looks very similar to the 3d value noise shader we wrote, but instead of just writing the random values to the values to interpolate in the innermost cell, we generate a random direction based on the cell.
+It looks very similar to the 3d value noise shader we wrote, but instead of just writing the random values to the values to interpolate in the innermost loop, we generate a random direction based on the cell.
 Then we also generate the comparison vector by subtracting the same value we used to get the cell from the fractional vector.
 After we have both of those vectors, we simply take the dot product between the two vectors and assign it to the noise value we interpolate.
 The rest of the function looks just like the 3d value noise function we wrote earlier.

 ```glsl
 float perlinNoise(float3 value){